-For wooden floors we recommend the use of Technical Paint Services product A30 Clear, as per the instructions in the relevant Technical Data Sheet.
+For wooden floors we recommend the use of Technical Paint Services A30 Clear Alkyd Floor Paint, as per the instructions in the relevant Technical Data Sheet.

 Choice of Finishing Paint

 The use of emulsion and chlorinated rubber paints should be avoided where possible as these are highly thermoplastic and hold the ball, slowing play.
 Technical Paint Services A147 Squash Court Paint is specially formulated to offer maximum durability without affecting ball bounce or pace.
 However, being impervious to moisture, new wall surfaces must be completely dry before painting commences.